fornellas/evanescent/README.md

 ## Description

-This gem provides an IO object, that can be used with any logging class (such as Ruby's native Logger).
+This gem provides an IO like object, that can be used with any logging class (such as Ruby's native Logger).
 This object will save its input to a file, and allows:
-* Rotation by time / date.
+* Hourly or daily rotation.
-* Compression of old files.
+* Compression of rotated files.
 * Removal of old compressed files.
-Its purpuse is to supplement logging classes, allowing everything related to logging management, to be done within Ruby, without relying on external tools (such as logrotate).
+This functionality supplement logging classes, allowing everything related to logging management, to be done within Ruby, without relying on external tools (such as logrotate).

 ## Install